...

 GameOver ZeuS is a Trojan horse designed to steal personal information, especially banking credentials.
 It spreads through spam emails that trick users into downloading the malware.
 Once installed, it turns your computer into a part of a massive botnet, which is a network of infected computers controlled by cybercriminals.

 You might be wondering, what is Zeus malware?
-It’s a family of malicious software, and GameOver ZeuS is one of its dangerous versions.
+It is a family of malicious software first identified around 2007, and GameOver ZeuS is one of its most dangerous and sophisticated versions.
 Unlike earlier versions of Zeus, GameOver ZeuS uses a peer-to-peer (P2P) network to communicate with other infected devices.
 This makes it harder for authorities to shut it down because there is no single control point.

 How Does GameOver ZeuS Work?